gjbex/Best-practices-for-scientific-computing/docs/reproducibility.md

 controlled environment, ensuring that the software is built with the correct dependencies and compiler options.

-Going one step futher you can use a containerization tool, such as [Docker](https://www.docker.com/), [Podman](https://podman.io/) , or [Apptainer](https://apptainer.org/).
+Going one step further you can use a containerization tool, such as [Docker](https://www.docker.com/), [Podman](https://podman.io/) , or [Apptainer](https://apptainer.org/).
 These tools allow you to specify the exact environment in which your code is run, including the operating system and the